Spencer James: The First Class

 The First Class was initially a studio creation featuring the voice of Tony Burrows.
 The success of the song "Beach Baby" (#4 in the US) led to demand for live appearances.
-A group, including Spencer James, was assembled to perform a number of dates as The First Class (see Videography below).
+A group, including Spencer James, was assembled to perform a number of dates as The First Class.

 In 1983, The First Class recorded the single "Gimme Little Sign" with Spencer James on vocals.
 The single had some success in the Netherlands.

 Nightfly

 Formed in 1985 (originally under the name Heyday), Nightfly was a supergroup consisting of Spencer James on lead vocals, Zak Starkey on drums, Boz Burrell (ex-Bad Company) on bass, Micky Moody (ex-Whitesnake) on guitar and Mickey Simmonds on keyboards.
 Nightfly toured in early 1985 but broke up soon after.

 James went on to form the Spencer James Band which enjoyed considerable success around the pub circuit of West London.
 At one gig at Brentford's Red Lion they shared the bill with The Searchers.